IBM/deploy-graph-db-container/README.md

 [Troubleshooting](#troubleshooting)

 ## Prerequisite Step 1.
-Setting up the Bluemix and Kubernetes CLI
+Set up the Bluemix and Kubernetes CLI

-Setup Bluemix and Kubernetes CLI as per instructions in https://console.bluemix.net/docs/containers/cs_tutorials.html#cs_cluster_tutorial.
+Set up Bluemix and Kubernetes CLI as per instructions in https://console.bluemix.net/docs/containers/cs_tutorials.html#cs_cluster_tutorial.
 The steps are repeated here for quick reference.

 1. Download and Install Bluemix CLI as per instructions in https://clis.ng.bluemix.net/ui/home.html.
 Bluemix CLI provides the command line interface to manage applications, containers, infrastructures, services and other resources in Bluemix.
 The prefix for running commands by using the Bluemix CLI is `bx`.